How to Claim Work Injury Compensation for Work Accidents

 It is possible to claim for lost earnings for working days covered by medical leave given by Singapore registered doctors, or hospitalisation leave.
 The rates and limits for lost earnings compensation are set out in the table below:

-In addition, employees who are on light duties without going on medical leave or hospitalisation leave will also be entitled to claim for any lost earnings from 1 Sep 2020 onwards.
+In addition, employees who are on light duties without going on medical leave or hospitalisation leave will also be entitled to claim for any lost earnings.
 The rates and limits of such compensation will be as follows:

 For medical expenses, MOM has listed out the items that can be claimed for on their website.
 In order to claim for these items, however, the treatment received must have been carried out by Singapore registered medical practitioners.
 You can check whether your medical practitioner was Singapore-registered for the following items here: